 Zoe Boekbinder's first vinyl release, "Sister Scarecrow," is saturated with haunting, graceful vocals enshrouded in lilting, whispy guitars that breathe authentic life into her songs of tragic heartbreak and experiential despair.
-The 7" contains the single "Sister Scarecrow" b/w "Murder", with two additional tracks (including an evocatively visceral rendition of Leonard Cohen's "I'm Your Man") available as a free digital download with purchase of the record. (more info)
+The 7" contains the single "Sister Scarecrow" b/w "Murder", with two additional tracks (including an evocatively visceral rendition of Leonard Cohen's "I'm Your Man") available as a free digital download with purchase of the record. (listen here)

 The title track, “Sister Scarecrow,” floats along over beautifully orchestrated arpeggios as Zoe laments a love gone awry within its cleverly poetic lyrics.
 “Murder” plays like an elegy to death, its lyrics ominously portraying ravens as impending doom while Zoe’s ethereal vocals only further serve to cement the depth of her ruminations.